Biktima (1990 film)

 Biktima (transl.
 Victim) is a 1990 Philippine horror thriller film directed by Lino Brocka from a story and screenplay written by Jose Dalisay Jr. and Roy C. Iglesias.
-Starring Sharon Cuneta and Christopher de Leon, the film revolves around a human rights lawyer who falls in love with a man who turned out to be the one who raped her client.
-It co-stars Gina Alajar, Nanette Medved, Rowell Santiago, and William Lorenzo.
+Starring Sharon Cuneta and Christopher de Leon, the story follows a human rights lawyer who falls in love with a man who turned out to be the one who raped her client.

 Produced and distributed by Viva Films, the film was theatrically released on November 29, 1990.

 Synopsis

 Human rights lawyers Becca Dizon and Dave Pascual were tasked to prosecute prominent scion Jing Aureus for allegedly raping Laura Malicat.
 Jing, a son of Congressman Aureus and fiancé to socialite Fey Navarro, uses his connections to overturn a possible guilty verdict to avoid jail time.
 After the case was overturned, he befriends Atty.
 Dizon, and tries to strike a romantic relationship with her, with underlying motives.